EtienneSIG/CopilotPrompt/01_Icon & image Generator/README.md

 # Icon and image generator prompt
 ## English
 ### Icon generator for business purpose
-Act as 20 year of experience desginer, generate black and white flat design icon around the theme of <theme >
+Act as 20 year of experience desginer, generate black and white flat design icon around the theme of <define the theme >

+Act as 20 year of experience desginer, generate pastel color flat design icon around the theme of <define the theme >

 ## Français
 ### Générateur d'icône pour le travail